FOUNDATION:

 Frequently Asked Questions

-Q / Do I need any prior experience with art to participate in these sessions?
+Q / Do I need any prior experience with art?

 Q / What are the cancellation policies?